sozsfness/vae_playground/basic_vae/README.md

-to train on the MNIST dataset with a semi-supervised VAE, run `python train_mnist.py  --is_semi=1`, losses and models will be saved under `./logs` and `./models`.
+to train on the MNIST dataset with a semi-supervised VAE, run `python train_mnist.py  --is_semi=1`, losses and models will be saved under `./logs` and `./models`. by default the training set is split into 50000 images with class labels and 10000 without labels.

 to train on the MNIST dataset with a Vanilla VAE (no conditional generation), run `python train_mnist.py  --is_semi=0`, losses and models will be saved under `./logs` and `./models`.